Local LGBT+ Organisations

 Bi Brighton is a lively monthly social group for young bisexual men, women and trans people aged 16-25.
 They meet at a central Brighton location the second Wednesday of every month from 5-7pm.
 The group offers opportunities to make friends with other bi young people and support and information about being bisexual.

 BLAGSS is a sports and social group that now has around 500 lesbian, gay, bi-sexual and transgender members from across Brighton and Hove, Sussex and beyond.
-Voted best gay sports group in the UK by Pink Paper in 2008 and Best Community Group in the Golden Handbags 2011, our members are all different shapes, sizes, ages and abilities, and participate in sports as varied as badminton,rock-climbing and cycling (and many, many more).
+Voted best gay sports group in the UK by Pink Paper in 2008 and Best Community Group in the Golden Handbags 2011, our members are all different shapes, sizes, ages and abilities, and participate in sports as varied as badminton, rock-climbing and cycling (and many, many more).
 And it’s not just about sport; with around 700 different sporting and social meetings each year, BLAGSS is a great way to meet people, keep fit, and have fun.
 You can also try out BLAGSS for free!
 Go along to your sport of choice with a FREE 1-day membership (court fees may apply).
-Just go to the relevant sport page on this site and message the organizer.
+Just go to the relevant sport page on this site and message the organiser.

 Brighton Bothways is a bisexual group based in Brighton.
 They are a friendly, open-minded group and welcome all bisexual, bi-curious and bi-friendly people, their partners, friends, family and allies.
 They are a diverse and inclusive group and hope that people going along will respect this safe and supportive space.
 They arrange regular socials and meets with a few extra events throughout the year.

-The Brighton VolleyBears are a ‘Bear’ team embracing the diversity of the LGBT community.
+The Brighton VolleyBears are a ‘Bear’ team embracing the diversity of the LGBT communities.
 They are inclusive, so you don’t have to appear to be a ‘bear’ to be a ‘VolleyBear’.
 If you fancy embracing your inner bear – Grrr! feel free to join.
 They are a new group, having fun while learning to play this grrreat game so don’t feel put off if you’ve never played before.
 They will play most weekends, both indoors at the Stanley Deason Leisure Centre, Wilson Avenue, Brighton and outdoors at the Yellowave Beach Sports Venue, 299 Madeira Drive, Brighton.

 Cheek2Cheek was set up in Brighton in 1998 as a social dance club for the gay and lesbian community.
 It aims to provide an alternative to the commercial gay scene and a relaxed and friendly environment in which people can meet and dance together.
 They cover many Ballroom and Latin dances.
 From Quickstep, Waltz, Social Foxtrot, Jive and Tango through to Bossa Nova, Rumba, Cha Cha Cha, Samba and meet on Tuesdays from 7.30pm